ethernity-cloud/etny-node-installer/README.md

+#DEPRECATED - ETNY Node Installer has been merged with MVP-POX-NODE

 # ETNY Node Installer

 This installer provides an easy way to automate the installation process of an Ethernity Node as much as possible.